-Recipe by lucylove is not a baking
+Recipe by lucylove

 "I devised this simple snack for my Cinco de Mayo Fiesta party years ago.
 An instant hit, they get gobbled up so fast that I enlist guests and form an assembly line at the grill, no skillet needed.
 Guests love being involved in the action."